immcantation/tigger/docs/topics/plotNovel.md

 is `junction`.

 junction_length
-:   Number of junction nucleotides in the junction sequence.
+:   number of junction nucleotides in the junction sequence.
 Default is `junction_length`.

 ncol
-:   number of columns to use when laying out the plots
+:   number of columns to use when laying out the plots.

 multiplot
-:   Whether to return one single plot (`TRUE`) or a list with the three individual plots (`FALSE`).
+:   whether to return one single plot (`TRUE`) or a list with the three individual plots (`FALSE`).